Woodcreeper: Systematics

 The genus Xenops, which have usually been considered ovenbirds, represent an early divergence.
 Although some analyses suggested that they are more closely related to the woodcreepers than to true furnariids, other studies have not found the same results.
 Others suggested placing Xenops in its own family Xenopidae.

 Evolutionary relationships among woodcreeper species are now fairly well known thanks to the use of DNA sequence data.
 Some previous results based on morphology were not supported by molecular data, mostly due to instances of convergent evolution in beak morphology.
 Plumage patterns, on the other hand, are more in agreement with the molecular data.

-DNA studies revealed that Deconychura species belong into separate genera and that the Greater scythebill should be placed in its own genus.
+DNA studies revealed that Deconychura species belong into separate genera and that the Greater scythebill is not closely related to other scythebills in the genus Campylorhamphus but to Drymornis.
 Moving Lepidocolaptes fuscus to Xiphorhynchus restores monophyly of Lepidocolaptes.

 Additionally, the species-level taxonomy of several groups requires further study.
 Examples of "species" where vocal and morphological variations suggests that more than one species-level taxon could be involved are the curve-billed scythebill and the white-chinned, olivaceous, strong-billed and straight-billed woodcreepers.
 The genus Xiphorhynchus also requires much more research in this regard.
 Hylexetastes may contain anything from one to four species.

 A cladogram of the 16 woodcreeper genera based on the results of a 2020 molecular phylogenetic study of the suboscines by Michael Harvey and collaborators is shown below.